mansuradeola/Salon-Revenue-Customer-Retention-Analysis/README.md

 ### Data Sources

-Salon Revenue & Customer Retention Analysis: The primary dataset used for this project is the 'transaction_fraud.xlsx' file, containing detailed information about each transactions.
+Salon Revenue & Customer Retention Analysis: The primary dataset used for this project is the 'RAWSalon _Revenue_and_Customer_Retention_Using_Data.csv' file, containing detailed information about the salon sales and customers.

 ### Tools